 The select method lets us select a set of data samples from our AO.
-For this we need to specify a parameter via a plist containing an array of samples we want to select.
+For this we need a plist containing an array of samples we want to select.
 We take our sine wave again which is stored in the variable a to see how it works.